alanmitchell/bmon-website/guide/sensors.md

 <summary>Digital Light Level Sensors</summary>

-Some manufacturers sell a “digital" light sensor that only reports whether lights are on or off.
+Some manufacturers sell a “digital” light sensor that only reports whether lights are on or off.
 While determining the on/off status of a light is the primary purpose of reading light levels, this type of sensor is difficult to calibrate correctly so that it accurately knows when lights are on.
 Daylight can trigger the sensor to report that lights are on even though they are not.
 This sensor does not provide information on how much daylight a space is getting.
-For these reasons, “digital" sensors are not recommended.
+For these reasons, “digital” sensors are not recommended.

 </details>

 Here are some recommended wireless light level sensors:

-\Recommended Wireless Light Level Sensors\
+*Recommended Wireless Light Level Sensors*

 <table>
 <tbody>